tetrahed/interviewproject/README.md

-# ansync_interview_project
+# Ansync Software Aptitude Project #2

-Interview project for Ansync.
+Software Aptitude Project #2 for Ansync.
+Part of the interview project using the Flutter platform and Dart.

 ## Getting Started